 What is Sever’s Disease?

-Sever's disease is a common cause of heel pain in active children.
-Sever's disease, also called calcaneal apophysitis, occurs when the growth plate of the heel is injured by excessive forces during early adolescence.
+Sever’s disease is a common cause of active children’s heel pain.
+Sever’s disease, also called calcaneal apophysitis, occurs when excessive forces injure the growth plate of the heel during early adolescence.

 What Causes Sever’s Disease?

 Sever’s disease is a common cause of heel pain in physically active growing kids.
 It usually occurs during the growth spurt of adolescence, the approximately 2-year period in early puberty when kids grow most rapidly.
 This growth spurt can begin anytime between the ages of 8 to 13 for girls and 10 to 15 for boys.

 - Girls: 8 to 10 years of age.

 - Boys: 10 to 12 years of age.